100 Bureau Drive, M/S 4800

 Gaithersburg, MD 20899-4800

-Phillip Singerman serves as the Acting Director for the Manufacturing Extension Partnership Program.
+Dr. Singerman serves as the Acting Director for the Program.
 In addition, he serves as the Associate Director for Innovation and Industry Services at the National Institute of Standards and Technology (NIST).
 In this capacity he is responsible for the NIST suite of external partnership programs, including the Hollings Manufacturing Extension Partnership, the Baldrige Performance Excellence Program, NIST technology transfer and small business innovation research awards, economic analysis, and technology innovation.

-William Kinser joined MEP in August 2011, as Center Operations Director with responsibility for leading MEP’s team of Federal Program Officers (FPOs) in providing financial and programmatic oversight for the nearly $90 million in Federal funds awarded annually to support the network of NIST MEP Centers.
-William brings to MEP nearly 15 years of Federal service including progressively responsible, cross-functional leadership experiences in grants administration.
-With NIST’s Grants & Agreements Management Division (GAMD), William served first as an Audit Resolution Specialist and most recently as an Associate Grants Officer.
-During his seven-year tenure with the U.S. Environmental Protection Agency (EPA), William provided direct oversight of grants and cooperative agreements sponsored by numerous EPA program offices and performed lead roles in developing and implementing national grants policies, procedures, and best practices as a Senior Grants Policy Specialist.
+Mr. Kinser has held progressively responsible, cross-functional leadership roles in grants administration with NIST’s Grants Management Division (GMD) and during his seven-year tenure with the U.S. Environmental Protection Agency (EPA).
+In these roles, William provided direct oversight of grants and cooperative agreements and led the development and implementation of national grants policies, procedures, and best practices.
 In addition to his broad grants administration experience, William previously served as the Director of Business Operations, Office of Emergency Communications, U.S. Department of Homeland Security (DHS), and as a Financial Institution Examiner with the Federal Deposit Insurance Corporation (FDIC).
-William is a Magna Cum Laude graduate of Concord University with a Bachelor of Science Degree in Business Administration.

-Mark is the Manager of Strategic Partnerships at the US Department of Commerce’s NIST Manufacturing Extension Partnership Program.
-In this role, he leads a team that is responsible for developing and nurturing MEPs relationships with other Federal agencies, Governors and state agencies, industry trade associations, and other partners.
+Mr. Troppe is the Manager of Strategic Partnerships where he leads a team that is responsible for developing and nurturing MEPs relationships with other Federal agencies, Governors and state agencies, industry trade associations, and other partners.
 He plays an important role in MEP’s collaborations with other federal, state, and private programs to provide leverage for transforming small manufacturers and aligning with state strategies.

-Mark has held a variety of positions in the public, private, and nonprofit sectors.
-In 2009-2010, Mark was assigned to the White House Council on Automotive Communities and Workers.
-From 2000-2007, Mark worked at the National Center on Education and the Economy (NCEE) as Director of Economic and Workforce Development where he wrote about, developed courses, and delivered training on the nature of and opportunities for effective relationships between workforce and economic development organizations.
+Mr. Troppe has held a variety of positions in the public, private, and nonprofit sectors.
+In 2009-2010, Mr. Troppe was assigned to the White House Council on Automotive Communities and Workers.
+From 2000-2007, he worked at the National Center on Education and the Economy (NCEE) as Director of Economic and Workforce Development where he wrote about, developed courses, and delivered training on the nature of and opportunities for effective relationships between workforce and economic development organizations.
 Prior jobs included Director of Training for US Web’s internet hosting division, director of a nonprofit program (Kids and the Power of Work, or KAPOW) that promoted career awareness with elementary school youth.
-He started his career working a decade with the U.S. Department of Labor’s Employment and Training Administration.
+Mr. Troppe started his career working a decade with the U.S. Department of Labor’s Employment and Training Administration.